Ancient Agora of Athens Tickets and Information

 About Ancient Agora of Athens

-The Ancient Agora of Athens is one of the most significant archaeological sites in Greece, offering a glimpse into the social, political, and commercial heart of ancient Athens.
+The Ancient Agora of Athens is one of the most significant archaeological sites in Greece.
+It offers a glimpse into the social, political, and commercial heart of ancient Athens and it is considered by some to be the birthplace of democracy.

-- The Stoa of Attalos: A grand colonnaded building which was reconstructed in the 1950s, the Stoa of Attalos now houses the Museum of the Ancient Agora which displays artefacts found in the Agora, including pottery, coins, and sculptures that shed light on the daily life of ancient Athenians.
+- The Stoa of Attalos: A grand building surrounded by vast columns to support it and make it look impressive.
+It was reconstructed in the 1950s, the Stoa of Attalos now houses the Museum of the Ancient Agora which displays artefacts found in the Ancient Agora, including pottery, coins, and sculptures that shed light on the daily life of ancient Athenians.

-- The Tholos: A round building that served as the headquarters of the Prytaneis, which was a group of 50 council members who were responsible for the day-to-day running of the city.
+- The Tholos: A round building that served as the headquarters of the Prytaneis (a group of 50 council members who were responsible for the day-to-day running of the city).
 It also housed the sacred hearth of the city, which is the base of where a perpetual fire burned in the city.

 - The Bouleuterion: The council chamber where the 500 members of the Athenian council (Boule) would have met to discuss and decide on important matters of state.
 The remains of the Old and New Bouleuterion can still be seen.

-- The Altar of the Twelve Gods: This was the central altar and was considered the symbolic centre of the city and was dedicated to the 12 Olympian gods.
+- The Altar of the Twelve Gods: This was the central altar and would have been considered the symbolic centre of the city and was dedicated to the 12 Olympian gods.
 It was a popular place for offerings and the starting point for measuring distances in Athens.

 - The Panathenaic Way: A processional road that ran through the Agora, used during the Panathenaic Festival to carry the peplos (a ceremonial robe) to the statue of Athena on the Acropolis.

-- The Statue of Apollo Patroos: The remains of a large statue dedicated to Apollo, located near the Stoa of Zeus.
+- The Statue of Apollo Patroos: The remains of a large statue that was dedicated to Apollo is located near the Stoa of Zeus.
 Apollo Patroos was considered the protector of families and ancestral homes.

 - The Monument of the Eponymous Heroes: A large platform where statues of the ten heroes representing the tribes of Athens stood.
 It served as a public notice board where citizens could find official announcements.